nelsonii/JoystickEnclosures/README.md

  Cirque Pinnacle TrackPoint 35mm sensor (Mouser)
  Use Super Glue to close the case.

  Print flat surfaces down!
 You may need to rotate the DISC 180 in your slicer.
+SolderingJig also needs to be rotated 180 (flat side down).
+The Jig helps hold the sensor during soldering.

 JOYCON requires: